chameleoid/shellcast/readme.md

 $
 ```

-Shellcast will then relay your TTY to shellcast.tk at the provided URL
+Shellcast will then relay your TTY to tty.tv at the provided URL

 ## Documentation